alfazick/rustprogramming/Module8Concurrency/Practice01=>rust-threading-assignments-final.md

 # Rust Threading Assignments

-This document contains four threading assignments focused on multithreading concepts in Rust, complete with starter code and helpful hints.
+Assignments focused on multithreading concepts in Rust, complete with starter code and helpful hints.
 These assignments will help you understand and implement common threading patterns in Rust.

 ## Assignment 1: Spawning Threads and Joining Them